The Ties That Bind Us: Production

 The film is based on the novel L’Intimité by Alice Ferney.
 It was produced by Karé Productions, with France 2 Cinéma and Umedia serving as co-producers.

 Release

 The film had its world premiere at the 81st Venice International Film Festival in the Orizzonti sidebar.
 It was released in French cinemas on 19 February 2025.
+In Germany, the film start was on 7 August 2025 with a kick-off at Taunus Filmfest Oberursel.

 Reception

 Cineuropas film critic Fabien Lemercier praised the film, describing it as "charming" and "a delicate, humanist film".
 Guillemette Odicino from Télérama described the film as "an incredibly delicate chronicle of emotional reconstruction".
 According to Le Parisien, the film is "a beautifully staged story, very well acted by a small choral cast, ... particularly noteworthy for Valeria Bruni Tedeschi's spot-on portrayal of a surly old maid who opens up to life through contact with a child".

+The film received eight nominations at the 51st César Awards, including for best film and best director.